IvanBond/Power-Refresh/README.md

 It is an open-source solution that is focused on optimization of Excel-based reports

-    - No administator rights
+    - No administrator rights needed
-    - No purchasing additional software
+    - No purchasing additional software needed

-only Excel is needed (Excel 2016 and later), and possibility to run VBA macros on workstation.
+only Excel 2016 or later version, and possibility to run VBA macros on workstation.

 # How to use this solution